xz0127/tp/docs/UserGuide.md

 Format: `add n/NAME i/NRIC p/PHONE_NUMBER a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Tags are used to indicate a patient's underlying medical conditions.
-A patient can also have any number of tags (including 0)
+A patient can also have any number of tags (including 0).
 </div>

+* Adds a patient with the specified details.
+* The following fields are compulsory and must be provided: `NAME, NRIC, PHONE_NUMBER, ADDRESS`.
+* It is optional to add `TAG`s for the patient.
+Tags can still be added with the edit command upon creating the patient entry in Nuudle.

 Examples:
 * `add n/John Doe i/S9730284G p/98765432 a/John street, block 123, #01-01`